 The Petty France Church (c.1656-1727)

-This is a work in progress.
+This is a work I intend to publish in several volumes.
 The scope of the project is to provide a history of this important church by bringing together as many archival sources as possible in order to introduce Baptists to one of the central churches of London Particular Baptist life.
 In so doing, many errors or incorrect suppositions are corrected.
 Given that this church eventually merged with Devonshire Square, it parallels nicely and complements the Kiffen volumes referenced above.

 My plan for future volumes on the church includes: